A Molecular Biologist is a scientist that conducts research and experiments on the molecular and cellular level to better understand cell function.

 What Is the Job Demand for Molecular Biologists?

-The job demand for Molecular Biologists is expected to grow 19% within the next 10 years, which is much faster than most other occupations.
-The increase in human lifespan and aging of the baby boomer generation will increase demand for medicines and other studies targeting chronic disease.
+The job demand for Molecular Biologists is expected to grow 5% between 2020 and 2030.* The increase in human lifespan and aging of the baby boomer generation will increase demand for medicines and other studies targeting chronic disease.

 What Are the Education Requirements to Become a Molecular Biologist?

 Molecular Biologists require a Ph.D. in biochemistry, biology, physics, or other related field to work in research and development.
 Though those holding a Bachelor's or Master's can obtain an entry-level position, it is virtually impossible to advance without further education.